 In Losing Ourselves, Jay Garfield, a leading expert on Buddhist philosophy, offers a brief and radically clear account of an idea that at first might seem frightening but that promises to liberate us and improve our lives, our relationships, and the world.
-Drawing on Indian and East Asian Buddhism, Daoism, Western philosophy, and cognitive neuroscience, Garfield shows why it is perfectly natural to Davisin, Wistern prinosophy, and cognitive fictions carried and why it and the think you have a self-and why it actually makes no sense at all and is even dangerous.
-Most importantly, he explains why shedding the illusion that you have a self-can make you a better person.
+Drawing on Indian and East Asian Buddhism, Daoism, Western philosophy, and cognitive neuroscience, Garfield shows why it is perfectly natural to think you have a self-and why it actually makes no sense at all and is even dangerous.
+Most importantly, he explains why shedding the illusion that you have a self can make you a better person.